myubi/the-crossing-board/posts/a-guide-to-animal-crossing-balloons.md

 Firstly, you should be able to hear a whooshing sound when a balloon is passing overhead.
 If you are wearing headphones or have good speakers connected to your TV, this should be an easy way to tell that a balloon is on its way.
 If you have particularly good hearing, you may even be able to tell which direction the balloon is coming from!

 Secondly, look out for them.
-Not only will you be able to see the balloons when you look up, but they will also produce a shadow on the floor.
+Not only will you be able to see the balloons when you look up, but they will also produce a shadow on the ground.

 ### **Do different colour balloons mean different gifts?**